RamiKrispin/awesome-ds-setting/README.md

 ### Review and modify global config settings

 By default, all the global settings are saved to the `config` file under the `.ssh` folder.
-You can review the saved settings, modify and add new ones manually by editing the `config` file:
+You can review the saved settings and modify them manually by editing the `config` file:

 ``` shell